Need some ideas of places to visit in Europe?

 Perhaps the most beautiful city in the world, Paris simply shines bright no matter the time of year you visit.
 The main areas of interest are all walking distances and you can cover most of them in just one day of strolling around leisurely. you’ll definitely want more time than that, as you can spend a week or more just in Paris alone.
 Your travel itinerary will be packed with things like going up the Eiffel Tour, walking the famous Champs Elysees street, and visiting The Louvre museum.
 France is filled with beauty all over the country and I highly recommend spending time away from the capital to see the France’s beautiful country side, including all the amazing flowers and chateaus all over the country!

 Home of Sangria and Lionel Messi, Barcelona is a must hit spot when in Spain.
 It’s a buzzing city with a tremendous amount of things to do.
 You have the beach, malls, bike lanes to ride around, and tons of art exhibitions.
 And of course, Barcelona’s most famous street Las Ramblas is a must stroll.
+With so many things to do, check out this 1 day itinerary if you’re short on time.

 Home to Kings Landing, Dubrovnik has always been a big destination for tourists.
 Some people may say it’s over run by them now (which may be true) however it’s still a beautiful city with so much old charm.
 Dubrovnik is an excellent city to walk around without spending a lot of money traveling.
 You can eat seafood for reasonable prices (they are right beside the sea so it’s usually fresh!).
 And take a cruise out into the ocean for a few hours to soak in Croatias coastline.